Heresy: Systems of Control

 First of all, mathematical postulates and axioms are clear in a way that theological propositions are not.
 For example, anyone who knows what “two”, “four”, “plus”, and “equals” mean, inevitably knows–not just understands, or believes, but clearly and unambiguously knows–that two plus two equals four.
 If one understands what “prime number” means, it is self-evident that 26 is not a prime number.
 On the other hand, propositions such as “God exists”, “humans have souls”, “the Bible is the Word of God”, and so on, are not at all self-evident.

 For some, though, they’re too self-evident.
 A passionately devoted Christian and Muslim would see it as self-evident that the Bible and Qur’ān (Koran), respectively, are the true and final Word of God.
-The problem being that this is contradictory.
+The problem is that this is contradictory.
 True believers are absolutely sure that lots of things are self-evident; but these things are incompatible and contradictory.
 By contrast, no school of math exists that holds two plus two to equal five!
 Thus, with all due respect to believers (and I am one myself), one can’t do theology the way one does math or science.

 Another issue is difference of method.
 The Eastern Orthodox Church uses a very different method of doing theology than either the Catholic or various Protestant churches; and because of this, even when they start from common premises, they often reach very different results.
 Once more, this doesn’t happen in math.
-I always tell my my math students that many problems can be worked in several different ways.
+I always tell my math students that many problems can be worked in several different ways.
 For example, a quadratic equation might be solved by inspection, by grouping, by completing the square, or by using the quadratic formula.
 However, as I always note, no matter how you work it, you should always get the same answer!
 That difference of method in theology yields difference of result shows, once more, that it doesn’t work like math, despite the belief of some that it should.